Instant messaging startup Telegram Messenger’s planned Initial Coin Offering (ICO) could be a game changer.

-The company wants to raise this amount by holding an $850 million private sale this month and then a $1.15 billion public ICO in March, these investors told the news source.
+Telegram intends to raise the remaining $1.15 billion through a public ICO in March, the aforementioned investors told Bloomberg.
 This represents a larger figure than the $1.2 billion that Telegram aimed to raise before, according to documentation previously viewed by Bloomberg News.

 Telegram is currently led by CEO Pavel Durov, who founded the messaging application along with his brother Nikolai Durov in 2013.
 Pavel and Nikolai, an award-winning mathematician, started developing Telegram in 2012.

 Before creating the Telegram Messenger, the two brothers founded VK.com, a social media platform that has been referred to as “Russia’s Facebook.”
 The company was highly successful, drawing more than 350 million users.
 Pavel and Nicolai sold their stake in the company, which had an estimated value of $3 billion around the start of 2018.